-Way back in 1994 I had a cesarean section to remove my first child who wanted to come butt first.
+In July of 1994, I had a cesarean section to remove my first child who wanted to come butt first.
 That was my first major surgery done in an operating room.
 I had no idea how much pain I’d be in after the spinal block wore off.
 I should have listened when they offered me prescription pain medication but I assumed I didn’t need it.
-I assumed childbirth recovery was easy… because I’ve never heard anyone complain about the pain nor the scar left behind.
+I assumed childbirth recovery was easy… because I’ve never heard anyone complain about the pain or the scar left behind.

 I was wrong!
 Very wrong.
 The pain was horrible!